-BIO-2011: General Biology I - 4 hours
+BIO-2011: General Biology I (4 hours)

 An introductory study of living things with emphasis on cell chemistry, structure and function of cells, principles of Mendelian genetics, elementary molecular biology, and principles and mechanisms of evolution.
-Prerequisite: MAT-1010 (or higher) with a grade of C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in MAT-1010 or higher.
 IAI: L1 904L.

-BIO-2012: General Biology II - 4 hours
+BIO-2012: General Biology II (4 hours)

 A continuation of BIO-2011 emphasizing the diversity of living organisms, form and function in plants and animals, and principles of ecology.
-Prerequisite: Completion of BIO-2011 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2011.

-BIO-2111: Anatomy and Physiology I - 4 hours
+BIO-2111: Anatomy and Physiology I (4 hours)

 Basic structure and function of cells, tissues and organ systems of the body; skeletal, muscle, nervous and endocrine systems.
-Prerequisite: BIO-2011 with a grade of C- or better.
-Fee required.
-Cross-listed with PES-2111.
+Cross-Listed: PES-2111.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2011.

-BIO-2112: Anatomy and Physiology II - 4 hours
+BIO-2112: Anatomy and Physiology II (4 hours)

 A continuation of BIO-2111, including cardiovascular, digestive, respiratory, urinary and reproductive systems; metabolism, thermoregulation, fluid/electrolyte balance.
-Prerequisite: Completion of BIO-2111 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2111.

-BIO-2500: Fundamentals of Microbiology - 4 hours
+BIO-2500: Fundamentals of Microbiology (4 hours)

 Principles of microbiology including the structure, classification, cultivation and distribution of microorganisms, use of microbes in biotechnology, properties of pathogenic microbes and host defense.
-Fee required.
+Fee: Required.

-BIO-2600: Fundamentals of Anatomy & Physiology I - 4 hours
+BIO-2600: Fundamentals of Anatomy & Physiology I (4 hours)

 The study of human anatomy, histology and imaging emphasizing the recognition of anatomical structures in situ, their functions and their relevance to clinical procedures.
-Prerequisites: completion of BIO-2500 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2500.

-BIO-2650: Fundamentals of Anatomy and Physiology II - 4 hours
+BIO-2650: Fundamentals of Anatomy and Physiology II (4 hours)

 The study of human physiology emphasizing the recognition of human physiological processes and their relevance to clinical procedures.
-Prerequisites: Completion of BIO-2600 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2600.

-BIO-3215: Microbiology - 4 hours
+BIO-3215: Microbiology (4 hours)

 Principles of microbiology including an in-depth study of the structure, classification and cultivation of microorganisms including viruses, bacteria and fungi with a heavy emphasis on medical, centenary and biotechnology applications.
-Prerequisite BIO-2012 and CHE-2212 with a grade of C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012 and CHE-2212.

-BIO-3230: Cell Biology - 4 hours
+BIO-3230: Cell Biology (4 hours)

 Study of physiological, structural and functional properties of both prokaryotic and eukaryotic cells including their interaction with their environment, life cycles and death.
-Prerequisite: Completion of BIO-2011 and CHE-2200 or CHE-2211 with a C- or better.
-Lab fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012 and CHE-2200 or CHE-2211.

-BIO-3235: Molecular Biology - 4 hours
+BIO-3235: Molecular Biology (4 hours)

-Structure and function of nucleic acids; DNA replication, transcription, and translation; regulation of gene expression; recombinant DNA; applications of current molecular techniques in genomics (QTL mapping), forensics, medicine and ecology.
-Prerequisite: Completion of BIO-2012 and CHE-2200 or CHE-2211 with a C- or better.
-Laboratory fee required.
+Structure and function of nucleic acids; DNA replication, transcription and translation; regulation of gene expression; recombinant DNA; applications of current molecular techniques in genomics (QTL mapping), forensics, medicine and ecology.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012 and CHE-2200 or CHE-2211.

-BIO-3310: General Ecology - 4 hours
+BIO-3310: General Ecology (4 hours)

 Biotic communities with an emphasis on local plants and animals.
 Succession, ecosystem, biogeochemical cycles, energy in ecological systems.
 Several field trips.
-Prerequisite: Completion of BIO-2012 with a C- or better or permission of instructor.
-Cross listed with EAS-3310.
-Fee required.
+Cross-Listed: EAS-3310.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012.

-BIO-3410: Plant Biology - 3 hours
+BIO-3410: Plant Biology (4 hours)

 Growth, structure, function, diversity of plants and interaction with environment.
-Prerequisite: Completion of BIO-2012 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012.

-BIO-3510: Vertebrate Biology - 3 hours
+BIO-3510: Vertebrate Biology (4 hours)

 Vertebrate diversity, emphasizing aspects of classification, adaptation, natural history, behavior and distribution.
-Prerequisite: Completion of BIO-2012 with a C- or better.
-Fee required.
+Fee: Required.
+Prerequisite: C- or higher in BIO-2012.

-BIO-3520: Invertebrate Biology - 4 hours
+BIO-3520: Invertebrate Biology (4 hours)

 A study of the structure, function, natural history and relationships of invertebrate organisms.
-Prerequisite: Completion of BIO-2012 with a C- or better.
+Prerequisite: C- or higher in BIO-2012.

-BIO-3712: Biochemistry - 4 hours
+BIO-3712: Biochemistry (4 hours)